 Federal Supplemental Education Opportunity Grant (FSEOG): Grant designed as a complement to the Federal Pell Grant.

-Federal Iraq and Afghanistan Service Grant: This grant is awarded to students who are not eligible for a Federal Pell Grant based on their expected family contribution (EFC), but meet the other Federal Pell Grant eligibility requirements.
-Recipients must also have a parent or guardian who was a member of the U.S. armed forces and died as a result of military service performed in Iraq or Afghanistan after the event of 9/11.
+Parent Killed In the Line of Duty Grant: Beginning in 2024-25 applicants whose parent was a member of the US armed forces who died as a result of service in Iraq or Afghanistan after September 2001 will be asked to respond to FAFSA question 16 to determine eligibility for this grant.
 At the time of the parent or guardian’s death, the recipient must have been under 24 years of age or enrolled in college at least part-time.

 Federal Teacher Education Assistance for College and Higher Education (TEACH) Grant Program: Grant designed to encourage future teachers to teach high-need fields in designated low income schools.